PLP Frequently Asked Questions

 What Is PLP?

 The Professional Leadership Program (PLP) is a mentoring, leadership, and soft-skills development program for students at the University of North Texas.
 The purpose of PLP is to give our students exposure to the leadership skills needed to be a servant leader in any industry or position they seek after college.
 Students are given the opportunity to network with the corporate community, attend weekly employability development programs, and engage in a yearlong mentoring relationship with industry professionals.

 How Do You Recruit and Select Students?

 We look for high-achieving students with prior leadership experience and those who demonstrate a coachable mentality.
 We do not recruit to a specific number, but rather a quality in our candidates.
 The 2019 - 2020 PLP class had 135 total program members, whereas the 2021 – 2022 has 60 total program members.
 The size of our program fluctuates each year.

 Applicants come from all majors across campus.
 Recruitment runs from January to March of every year, with selection made in April for the following academic year.
 Prospective members must complete an online application, list two professional or UNT references, and answer self-assessment questions.
-After applications close in March, interviews will be conducted.
+After applications close in March, interviews are conducted.

 What Are the Requirements To Apply?

 Applicants for PLP need to be of junior, senior, or graduate (graduate students are considered on a case-by-case basis) status by the beginning of the PLP term (fall semester).
 In addition, applicants must have a 3.25 GPA.
 Written requests will be considered on a case-by-case basis for individuals wishing to apply who do not meet these listed requirements.

 What Majors Do You Target For PLP?